goharbor/harbor-operator/docs/CRD/custom-resource-definition.md

       - cert2
     # The number of workers
     workerCount: 10 # Optional, default = 10 , minimal = 1
+    # Metrics settings
+    metrics: # optional
+      # Similar to the section shown in the `core` component
+      # Skip here

   # ...
 Skipped fields
 ```